Blog

 • ‘Awaab’s Law’.
 The Bill extends Awaab’s Law from the social sector to the private rented sector, aiming to set clear legal expectations about timeframes within which landlords must take action to make homes safe where they contain serious hazards, such as damp, mould and condensation.
 This law was introduced to the social housing sector in July 2023 as part of the Social Housing (Regulation) Act.

 • Ending rental bidding.
 The practice of agents and landlords bidding up the price of rents when accommodation is scarce will be prohibited under the new Bill.
 Landlords and agents will be forced to state their (market level) rent in their advertisements and accept no offers above the advertised rent, with tenant appeals available to the First Tier Tribunal.
+Our article on increasing the rent covers the topic of rental bidding in more detail.

 • Strengthening penalties.
 Local authorities will be given increased enforcement powers by expanding civil penalties.
 A package of “investigatory powers” will be introduced bringing in a new requirement for local authorities to report on their own enforcement activity.
+Read our article on the enforcement powers being given to local councils for more guidance.

 • Rent repayment orders are to be extended to superior landlords, doubling the maximum penalty and making sure repeat offenders must repay the maximum amount.
 This is usually where a landlord (property owner) – the superior landlord – rents out an HMO property to a property manager (tenant) who then sublets without complying with the HMO licencing regulations.
 See our article for more information about rent repayment orders.